-See more at Wayfair, Amazon and Hayneedle.
-Rave reviews by customers who purchased this bunk bed… “easy to assemble”… “solid hardwood”, etc. This modern design packs a lot in a small space including desk with drawers and a full height set of drawers.
+See more at Wayfair, Amazon, and Hayneedle.
+Rave reviews by customers who purchased this bunk bed… “easy to assemble”… “solid hardwood”, etc. This modern design packs a lot in a small space including a desk with drawers and a full height set of drawers.
 The wood used is rubberwood (an Asian hardwood).

 Cherry finished hardwood L-shaped bunk that gives you the option for a full or twin lower bed.
-Access to the upper bunk is via narrow staircase with railing.
+Access to the upper bunk is via a narrow staircase with railing.
 The other side of the unit includes a desk.

 This twin over full L-shaped bunk bed is constructed of engineered wood which helps prevent warping.
 One side is a desk with drawers while the other side is a staircase to the upper bunk.
 There’s an open bookshelf on the headboard of the lower bed.

 The bottom bed is a full bed with a twin sized on top.
 The base for each bed includes a slat kit so it’s ready for your mattresses.
 One side includes open shelving and 6 roller dresser drawers.
 Easy access to the top bunk with a leaning ladder.
-Upper bunk includes wrap-around railing to help prevent falling out out of the bed.
+Upper bunk includes wrap-around railing to help prevent falling out of the bed.

-Birch wood constructed L-shaped bunk bed.
+Birchwood constructed L-shaped bunk bed.
 The light wood tone offers a brightness to the room.
 The finish is non-toxic.
 This unit is loaded with storage including open shelving dresser drawers and even a storage drawer under the lower bed.

 The photo above doesn’t show it, but there’s a desk on the far side.
 As you can see, this dark wood L-shaped bunk offers plenty of storage as well.
-The materials is engineered wood.
+The materials are engineered wood.

-This is quite the unit, being longer than others due to accommodated a staircase (with storage drawers) and drawers on both sides of the lower bed.
+This is quite the unit, being longer than others due to accommodate a staircase (with storage drawers) and drawers on both sides of the lower bed.
 The lower bed is on wheels and is not attached or used as support for the upper bed, so you can move the lower bed away from the unit.

 The wood used is solid pine with a rustic finish.

 No shortage of storage with this twin over twin unit.
-It includes storage stairs, two sets of full height drawers, open shelving and one smart shelf floating off the guard rail for the upper bunk serving as a small night stand.
+It includes storage stairs, two sets of full height drawers, open shelving and one smart shelf floating off the guard rail for the upper bunk serving as a small nightstand.

 Space saving L-shaped bunk that’s a twin over twin design with stairs and plenty of drawer space for storage.
 Rounded corners are used for additional safety.